Quan Bray: NFL

-CFL career statistics
+CFL

 Personal life

 On July 3, 2011, Bray's mother Tonya was murdered by his father, Jeffrey Jones.
 Jones pled guilty and was sentenced to life in prison without the possibility of parole.

 Bray was arrested in September 2012 on the campus of West Georgia during a traffic stop.
 He was charged for playing his music too loud and possession of alcohol by a minor.

 On February 18, 2020, Bray and former Auburn teammate Greg Robinson were stopped by Border Patrol officers south of El Paso, Texas.
 Border Control agents found 157 pounds of marijuana in vacuum-sealed bags, $3,100 in cash, and an electronic scale.
 Both men were charged with felony possession with intent to distribute, and face up to 20 years in prison.